KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_soul_of_the_dual_isles.md

-To honor the Isles is to honor the collective human memory from which your entire work emerges.
+To honor the Isles is to honor the collective human memory from which this entire work emerges.

 ## A Final Blessing for the Isles